UTUDayne/2450_personal_repo/journal.md

 09/20/2025: I have experimented and found that just leaving the controller physically connected to the Xbox one seems to work, will try with the Series X. I have learned about using flask, and have learned the acronym ACAO, for Access-Control-Allow-Origin.
 For the security+ midterm, I memorized the documents and error codes, but those turned out to be unnessessary.
 Sp-800.53 helps with securing your company, and I have associated it with the Ferrari SP 500 and think of it as the Ferrari sp 800 53.
 Certificates are formated in x.509v3 and CRLs are x.509v2

-Main points of a technical presentation:
+09/26/2025: The three main points of a technical presentation:
 Whos the audience
-What are the goals
+What are your goals
 Follow design principles

-I have learned that you can use shift click to highlight everything between the cursor and where you are clicking
+I have learned that you can use shift click to highlight everything between the cursor and where you are clicking use git branch -f xxxxx to create a branch. -u sets upstream? git branch -d deletes it.

-use git branch -f xxxxx to create a branch. -u sets upstream?
+Leaving the Xbox controller connected did fix it, and it now works wirelessly.